 - The circumstances of the fact;

-- The duration of the sentence; and
+- The length of the sentence; and

 - If the crime constitutes a danger to the community.

-What is the Convention Against Torture (CAT)
+What Is The Convention Against Torture (CAT)?

 - Fear of being tortured; and

-Consent means that the government does nothing to stop torture and cruel treatment.
-Torture is understood as any act by which other severe pain or suffering is intentionally inflicted.
+Note: Torture is understood as any act by which severe pain or suffering is intentionally inflicted on another.
 It can be physical or mental abuse.